-- a) the cost of project staff assigned to the Action, corresponding to actual gross salaries including social security charges and other remuneration-related costs; salaries and costs shall not exceed those normally borne by the Beneficiary(ies), unless it is justified by showing that it is essential to carry out the Action; - b) the cost of created additional employment (or formalise employment) or membership of SuTPs and LHC members; cost of work permit card and its fee; their actual gross salaries including social security charges and other remuneration-related costs.
-Please note that the total cost of human resources should not exceed the 50% of the total eligible direct costs; - c) purchase costs for new (second hand purchase is not eligible) equipment, machinery and supplies specifically for the purpose of the Action.
-Please note that the total costs of machinery, equipment and supplies (excluding office supplies) should not exceed the 60% of the total eligible direct costs; - d) costs of consumables; - e) training/consultancy costs; - f) visibility costs; - g) subcontracting costs; - h) costs entailed by contracts awarded by the Beneficiary for the purposes of the Action; - costs deriving directly from the requirements of the Contract (dissemination of information, evaluation specific to the Action, expenditure verification costs, translation, reproduction, insurance, etc.) including financial service costs (in particular the cost of transfers and pre-financial guarantee cost where required according to the Contract); - j) cost of renovation of ateliers;
+- a) the cost of staff assigned to the Action, corresponding to actual gross salaries including social security charges, work permit costs and other remuneration-related costs; salaries and costs shall not exceed those normally borne by the Beneficiary(ies), unless it is justified by showing that it is essential to carry out the Action.
+Please note that the total cost of human resources should not exceed the 50% of the total direct eligible direct costs; - b) purchase costs for machinery, equipment and supplies (second hand purchase is not eligible) specifically for the purpose of the Action.
+Please note that the total costs of machinery, equipment and supplies (excluding office supplies) should not exceed the 60% of the total direct eligible costs; please note that the total costs of vehicles for agricultural production and for milk transportation necessary for production scale up should not exceed the 20% of the total eligible direct costs; - c) costs entailed by contracts awarded by the Beneficiary(ies) for the purposes of the Action referred to in Article 10 of General Conditions; - d) costs of consumables; - e) costs entailed by contracts awarded by the Beneficiary(ies) for the purposes of the implementation of the Action; - f) costs deriving directly from the requirements of the Contract (dissemination of information, evaluation specific to the Action, expenditure verification costs, translation, reproduction, insurance, etc.) including financial service costs (in particular the cost of transfers where required according to the Contract);